 As a rule of thumb, a coarse or medium grind is best for a French press or pour-over brew, a fine grind works for espresso, and if you prefer your coffee cowboy style, opt for an extra coarse grind.
 Experiment until you find your perfect flavor.

 You can find high-rated burr grinders at a range of price points.
 And if you don’t want to invest in a burr grinder, Easto recommends buying your coffee from a local shop and asking them to grind it for you.
 “If you tell them what you are brewing on, they should be able to set you up,” she says.

-Baratza Encore Conical Burr Coffee Grinder ($139; amazon.com)
+Baratza Encore Conical Burr Coffee Grinder (starting at $139; amazon.com)

 “In my opinion, the most important ingredient to making coffee is the water and its quality,” Spillman says.
 “Water matters — 98% of coffee is water.
 Therefore, the quality of water you are using makes an incredible difference in how your cup will taste.
 There are brands out there that offer a mineral packet that you can add to distilled water, like Third Wave Water.”
 When there’s magnesium and calcium in the water, more taste is extracted from the coffee beans, according to the Barista Institute.

 Brita Metro 5-Cup Water Filtration Pitcher (starting at $17.99; target.com)